-- entertainments, exhibitions, tutorials, seminars, courses and workshops, whether on any premises of the Company or elsewhere; - (s) to promote, particularly but not exclusively, contemporary Greek theatre and work together with other nationalities and cultural groups for the achievement of the Objects; - 4.(2) The liabilities referred to in sub-clause 4.(1)(1) are: - (a) any liability that by virtue of any rule of law would otherwise attach to a director of a company in respect of any negligence, default breach of duty or breach of trust of which he or she may be guilty in relation to the Charity; - (b) the liability to make a contribution to the Charity's assets as specified in section 214 of the Insolvency Act 1986 (wrongful trading). - 4.(3) - (a) The following liabilities are excluded from sub-clause 4.(2)(a): - (i) fines; - (ii) costs of unsuccessfully defending criminal prosecutions for offences arising out of the fraud, dishonesty or wilful or reckless misconduct of the Director or other officer; - (iii) liabilities to the Charity that result from conduct that the Director or other officer knew or must be assumed to have known was not in the best interests of the Charity or about which the person concerned did not care whether it was in the best interests of the Charity or not. - (b) There is excluded from sub-clause 2(b) any liability to make such a contribution where the basis of the Director's liability is his or her knowledge prior to the insolvent liquidation of the Charity (or reckless failure to acquire that knowledge) that there was no reasonable prospect that the Charity would avoid going into insolvent liquidation. - 5.(1) The income and property of the Charity shall be applied solely towards the promotion of the Objects. - 5.(2)

-(a) A Director is entitled to be reimbursed from the property of the Charity or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the Charity.

-- (b) Subject to the restrictions in sub-clauses 4(2) and 4(3), a Director may benefit from trustee indemnity insurance cover purchased at the Charity's expense. - 5.(3) None of the income or property of the Charity may be paid or transferred directly or indirectly by way of dividend bonus or otherwise by way of profit to any member of the Charity.
-This does not prevent a member who is not also a Director receiving: - (a) a benefit from the Charity in the capacity of a beneficiary of the Charity; - (b) reasonable and proper remuneration for any goods or services supplied to the Charity.

-5.(4) No Director may:
+- (l) to pay out of the funds of the Charity the costs of forming and registering the Charity both as a company and as a charity; - (m) to do all such other lawful things as are necessary for the achievement of the Objects; - (2) The liabilities referred to in sub-clause (1)(1) are: - (a) any liability that by virtue of any rule of law would otherwise attach to a director of a company in respect of any negligence, default breach of duty or breach of trust of which he or she may be guilty in relation to the Charity; - (b) the liability to make a contribution to the Charity's assets as specified in section 214 of the Insolvency Act 1986 (wrongful trading). - (3) (a) The following liabilities are excluded from sub-clause (2)(a): - (i) fines; - (ii) costs of unsuccessfully defending criminal prosecutions for offences arising out of the fraud, dishonesty or wilful or reckless misconduct of the Director or other officer; - (iii) liabilities to the Charity that result from conduct that the Director or other officer knew or must be assumed to have known was not in the best interests of the Charity or about which the person concerned did not care whether it was in the best interests of the Charity or not. - (b) There is excluded from sub-clause 2(b) any liability to make such a contribution where the basis of the Director's liability is his or her knowledge prior to the insolvent liquidation of the Charity (or reckless failure to acquire that knowledge) that there was no reasonable prospect that the Charity would avoid going into insolvent liquidation. - 5.
+(1) The income and property of the Charity shall be applied solely towards the promotion of the Objects. - (2) (a) A Director is entitled to be reimbursed from the property of the Charity or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the Charity - (b) Subject to the restrictions in sub-clauses 4(2) and 4(3), a Director may benefit from trustee indemnity insurance cover purchased at the Charity's expense. - (3) None of the income or property of the Charity may be paid or transferred directly or indirectly by way of dividend bonus or otherwise by way of profit to any member of the Charity.
+This does not prevent a member who is not also a Director receiving: - (a) a benefit from the Charity in the capacity of a beneficiary of the Charity; - (b) reasonable and proper remuneration for any goods or services supplied to the Charity. - (4) No Director may: - (a) buy goods or services from the Charity;